China's imports, exports surge as global economy reopens

 China’s factory activity has also picked up as international trading gradually resumes.

-Imports surged 13.2%, returning to growth from a fall of 2.1% in August and much stronger than expectations for a 0.3% increase.
+Imports surged 13.2% in September, returning to growth from a fall of 2.1% in August and much stronger than expectations for a 0.3% increase.

 RECOVERY AT HOME